arunsundaram50/udise-district-block-extraction/README.md

 The output will be stored at `district_block_output.xlsx`.

-To change the input, output, etc. open `main.py` and change the values under the "setting up and fine-tuning the program" section as needed.
+To change the input, output, the number of rows/records that will be processed, and other changes, open `main.py` and change the values under the "setting up and fine-tuning the program" section as needed.